awsdocs/amazon-ecs-developer-guide/doc_source/service-quotas.md

 The following are Amazon ECS on AWS Fargate service quotas\.

+New AWS accounts might have initial lower quotas that can increase over time\.
+Fargate constantly monitors the account usage within each Region, and then automatically increases the quotas based on your usage\.
+You can also request a quota increase for values that are shown as adjustable, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-quotas.html)

+**Note**
+The default values are the initial quotas set by AWS, which are separate from the actual applied quota value and maximum possible service quota\.
+For more information, see [Terminology in Service Quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html#intro_getting-started) in the *Service Quotas User Guide*\.

 **Note**
 Fargate additionally enforces Amazon ECS tasks and Amazon EKS pods launch rate limits\.
 For more information, see [Fargate throttling limits](https://docs.aws.amazon.com/AmazonECS/latest/userguide/throttling.html)\.